Skip to content

 If you've decided that you need to add an undershirt to your wardrobe, be careful as you consider what choices to make.
 Many men underestimate the importance of an undershirt and make unwise decisions that affect the look of their entire outfit.

-Don’t Wear a T-shirt
+Don’t Wear a T-Shirt

-Snug fit
+Snug Fit

-One of the reasons that a T-shirt isn't a good choice for an undershirt is because undershirts should have a tighter fit than what you would normally choose for a T-shirt.
+One of the reasons that a T-shirt isn't a good choice for an undershirt is that undershirts should have a tighter fit than what you would normally choose for a T-shirt.
 This tight fit enables the undershirt to stay tucked in more easily since it is less likely to catch and move around your body.

 Furthermore, a tight fit makes for a lean silhouette and eliminates wrinkle lines when the dress shirt pushes against your body.
 Undershirts should taper from a comfortable fit at the shoulders that allows you free movement down to a tapered waist that eliminates excess fabric throughout.